davidxuang/FluentIcons/README.md

 ### Version 1.3

 [Version 1.3](https://github.com/davidxuang/FluentIcons/tree/v1.3) is a backports release for legacy platforms which are no longer supported by version 2.0.
-Starting in version 2.0, the underlying fonts have also been migrated from TTF to CFF.

 | Package                       | Platform                                                                                                                                                                              |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |